scarletti-ben/template-LOVE2D/README.md

 > In the unlikely event that the `LÖVE` addon is not installable, you can download a type hinted version of `Love` [here](https://github.com/LuaCATS/love2d/tree/98f7684525a6e866ffa6df449b7aef406a807dae).
 If you add this anywhere in your workspace it will be picked up by the `Lua` language server

 # Packaging Your Game
 To package your game to a single file, simply add it to a `.zip` archive, through whatever means you have, and change the extension to `.love`.
 You can open `.love` files in `love.exe`.
-The main purpose of this is to make your game easily distributable, and to make it executable as a single file.
+The main purpose of this is to make your game easily distributable, and to make it executable as a single file

 # Miscellaneous
 - Beyond the information above there is a huge amount to learn about `Löve2D`